ubidots/ubidots-c/README.rst

 =====  ========  =================================
 Type   Argument  Description
 =====  ========  =================================
-char*  api_key   Your API key for the Ubidots API.
+char*  api_key   Your API key for the Ubidots API
 =====  ========  =================================

 Initialize a Ubidots session.
 This is most likely the first Ubidots library function you will call.
 If an error occurs, this function returns NULL.